-146 It is important to mention that this population included patients with overweight which 147 makes difficult the procedure.
-Another point to have in consideration is that the location 148 of insertion for these catheters was subclavian in the 100% of cases which difficult the 149 procedure as well for the location of the venous access.
-Having in consideration the 150 sensitivity and specificity concepts, we consider that the qualities to evaluate the patient 151 to obtain a positive result in the catheter application by this via were low and very high 152 for limitations in the evaluation of those who did not have a central position^{17,18,19.}
+148 It is important to mention that this population included patients with overweight which 149 makes difficult the procedure.
+Another point to have in consideration is that the location 150 of insertion for these catheters was subclavian in the 100% of cases which difficult the 151 procedure as well for the location of the venous access.
+Having in consideration the 152 sensitivity and specificity concepts, we consider that the qualities to evaluate the patient 153 to obtain a positive result in the catheter application by this via were low and very high 154 for limitations in the evaluation of those who did not have a central position^{17,18,19.}

-153 Considering the other three tests, the sensitivity found was low for central venous154 pressure and the external length catheter variation.
+155 Considering the other three tests, the sensitivity found was low for central venous 156 pressure and the external length catheter variation.

-Regarding the specificity of the measure of central venous pressure, venous return and measure of external length catheter, the capacity of these tests to determine that the position was not central was greater compared with the capacity to determine that the patient have positive results.
-Regarding the negative and positive predictive values, that evaluate the probability that the catheter application had been central if the result is positive in the clinical test or that the probability of misplaced is the test turned out negative, the values were under 90% of all tests except for the arrhythmia presented with a VPN in 90%.
+157 Regarding the specificity of the measure of central venous pressure, venous return and 158 measure of external length catheter, the capacity of these tests to determine that the position was not central was higher compared with the capacity to determine that thepatient have positive results.

-163 This study reveals the presence of arrhythmia as the greater test of specificity to 164 determine the central catheter position via subclavian.
+161 Regarding the negative and positive predictive values, that evaluate the probability that 162 the catheter application had been central if the result is positive in the clinical test or that 163 the probability of misplaced is the test turned out negative, the values were under 90% 164 of all tests except for the arrhythmia presented with a VPN in 90%.

-- Some authors proposed and promise that a chest x-ray is not necessary for testing the catheter position with some mechanical guidelines that influenced the technique, among these they added the a proximal measure of 15cm, as key data to secure the central line and with it accomplished the location in 89 of 100 catheters, testing a range of 2.5cm of margins and three more tests to check position. - 170 Other authors, suggest that the return venous test must be always performed to confirm 171 the intraluminal catheter position, however, this test does not guarantee the central - position of the catheter since only one part of the catheters that have venous return are central in the chest x-ray of the performed control^{1,916}. - The presence of arrhythmias is greater in critical patients and are present in some occasions transiently during colocation of the catheter giving in some minutes, therefore, this test must be taken into consideration as well to determine whether the catheter is central or not. - We found low sensitivity and good specificity for these four clinical tests.
-It must be taken into consideration that medical and surgical procedures are hampered when realized in patients with overweight and obesity. - 181 We can conclude that the results of these clinical tests for determining the central 182 position of the catheters placed via subclavian must be taken with cautious when 183 patients are overweight and always perform a control chest x-ray which can confirm the 184 central position of the catheter. - 185
+- 165 This study reveals the presence of arrhythmia as the greater specificity test to 166 determine the central catheter position via subclavian. - Some authors proposed and promise that a chest x-ray is not necessary for testing the catheter position with some mechanical guidelines that influenced the technique, among these they added the a proximal measure of 15cm, as key data to secure the central line and with it accomplished the location in 89 of 100 catheters, testing a range of 2.5 cm of margins and three more tests to check position. - Other authors, suggest that the return venous test must be always performed to confirm the intraluminal catheter position, however, this test does not guarantee the central position of the catheter since only one part of the catheters that have venous return are central in the chest x-ray of the performed control^{1,916}. - The presence of arrhythmias is greater in critically ill patients and are present in some occasions transiently during colocation of the catheter giving in some minutes, therefore, this test must be taken in consideration as well as to determine whether the catheter is central or not. - We found low sensitivity and high specificity for these four clinical tests.
+It must be taken into consideration that medical and surgical procedures are hampered when realized in patients with overweight and obesity.